logzio/logz-docs/_source/logzio_collections/_log-sources/okta.md

 YAML files are sensitive to spaces and tabs.
 It's a good idea to run your code through a YAML validator to make sure that its structure is correct.
 {:.info-box.tip}

-Save the file on your working directory.
+Save the file in your working directory.
 That's the same one you're running the docker from.

 ##### Pull the Docker image